linostar/rocks-workshop-ubuntu-summit-2024/ex3/README.md

 4. Change `summary` and `description` fields to something meaningful
 5. Change the value(s) under `platforms` to match your architectures (e.g. `arm64`, `riscv64`, `ppc64le`, `s390x`)
 6. Under `parts`, change the part name from `my-part` to `numpy`
+6. Let's slice the `python3-numpy` package using Chisel
 7. Under `plugin: nil` add the following lines:
 ```yaml
   source: chisel-releases